UCSB Open Access Publishing Fund

 Note: University of California authors are eligible for APC discounts from some publishers.
 To ensure you are being billed the correct amount, consult Publishing Discounts.

 No, there is no cap.
 The average gold journal APC is still well below $2000, which is below a typical cap for an APC fund.
-Having no cap simplifies the administrative overhead both on authors and the Library in managing the fund, as well as simplifying work for authors in making payments and obtaining reimbursements.
+Having no cap simplifies the administrative overhead on authors and the Library in managing the fund and simplifies work for authors in making payments and obtaining reimbursements.

 Under the hybrid model, subscription journals offer authors the option to pay a fee (an APC) to make their article open access, while the journal remains a subscription-access journal.
-Thus, publishers are collecting fees twice (“double-dipping”), once through library subscriptions and then again from author-paid APCs.
-The hybrid model, therefore, inhibits the incentives for publishers to transition to a sustainable open access publishing model.
+Thus, publishers collect fees twice (“double-dipping”), once through library subscriptions and then again from author-paid APCs.
+Therefore, The hybrid model inhibits publishers' incentives to transition to a sustainable open access publishing model.
 The UC libraries are subsidizing APCs for hybrid open access if the publisher and UC have negotiated an “offset” deal (AKA transformative” agreement), whereby any growth in open access publication fees are offset by corresponding reductions in subscription charges.
 The UC libraries also provide APC support for hybrid open access through negotiated publishing discounts with select publishers.

 We recognize that there is interest among many faculty members in open access monograph publishing.
-The issues and economics associated with open access monographs publishing are quite different, however, than those for articles.
+The issues and economics associated with open access monograph publishing are quite different, however, than those for articles.
 Although the Fund is not providing subventions for the cost of open monograph publishing at this time, the Library will continue to explore the possibility of adding monographs to a future iteration of the Fund.
-The UCSB Library does currently support open access book publishing through our UC Press Luminos, Open Books Publishers, and Language Science Press memberships, and through our Punctum Books Partnership.
+The UCSB Library currently supports open access book publishing through our UC Press Luminos, Open Books Publishers, and Language Science Press memberships, and through our Punctum Books Partnership.

 Under UCSB’s pilot OA Fund (2013-16), 50 APCs were funded, totaling $84,000.
 The cap was $3000 per APC, and the average APC payment was $1681.
 The pilot OA fund was supported by one-time funding from the California Digital Library, the Office of the Executive Vice Chancellor, and the Academic Senate.